- Sleeps 4-6

-Head Grooms has been refitted to a high standard, and retains many features from a varied history.
+The house has been refitted to a high standard, and retains many features from a varied history.
 The sitting room takes up much of the ground floor and has no first floor above it.
 Not only is it some 11.5 metres (40ft) long but it has a high skylight.
 There is a lower ceilinged fireplace area at one end, large wood-burner, sofas, and a large dining table at the other.
 Loose carpets over part slate floors.
 Off this room is a downstairs lavatory and, beyond this, a kitchen.
 The kitchen has electric cooker and hob, fridge freezer, microwave, a good level of equipment and a small table.

 The washing machine is in a laundry room in a separate building a few paces away.
 From the main room, a panelled stair-case leads up to two fitted bedrooms, both fully carpeted, one with a bathroom and the other a shower room.
 Oil-fired central heating.

 The house is spacious, and because Boconnoc is so magical a place, you may not wish to go out.
 Sports available include fishing.
 Lots of garden.
 Two extra put-up beds available.
 Dogs allowed only by arrangement.
 Can combine with Grooms to sleep 12-14